 The offsetting service provider should be required to undergo reliable third-party supervision, in compliance with the Gold Standard certification or similar, depending on the offsetting methods used.

-It should also be ensured that the offsetting methods used are in line with the criteria of good offsetting.
+It must also be ensured that the offsetting methods used are in line with the criteria of good offsetting.
+Many local offsetting methods have a double-counting problem with the national greenhouse gas inventory.
 The results of some offsetting methods are not verifiable, some may be pointless, and some may even be counterproductive in terms of reducing emissions.
-More regulation is being introduced into the offsetting market, but at the time of writing, it is still limited.

 Sources to learn more about the criteria of good offsetting:

-- Ministry of the Environment: Voluntary compensation of emissions
+- Ministry of the Environment: Voluntary carbon markets

 Where do I start?